grishkam/QuickFigures/README.md

 # QuickFigures
-QuickFigures is a toolset for creating scientific figures see publication for details
+QuickFigures is a toolset for creating scientific figures.

-See tutorial video playlist for instructions https://www.youtube.com/watch?v=uRGPBT1mhHg&list=PLM5I73cb55tCEjT7qdU7XDrAnSxg6ZNxp&index=1
+See tutorial video playlist for instructions https://www.youtube.com/watch?v=uRGPBT1mhHg&list=PLM5I73cb55tCEjT7qdU7XDrAnSxg6ZNxp&index=1 see publication for more details

 Note from the author:
 You have permission to use any part of the QuickFigures project and share it with